 In most cases, the Servers will only generate Audit Events, but these Audit Events will still contain the same information as the audit log records.
 In the case of aggregating Servers, a Server would also be required to subscribe for Audit Events from the Servers it is aggregating.
 In this manner, Server “B” would be able to provide all of the Audit Events to Client “A”, including the Events generated by Server “C” and Server “D”.

-Figure 7 illustrates the case of a Client accessing services from an aggregating Server that does not support Auditing.
+Figure 9 illustrates the case of a Client accessing services from an aggregating Server that does not support Auditing.

-Figure 7 – Aggregation with a non-auditing Server
+Figure 9 – Aggregation with a non-auditing Server

 In this case, each of the Servers receives requests and creates their own audit log entry for them, with the exception of Server “B”, which does not support Auditing.
 In this case, Server “B” passes the audit id it receives from its Client “A” to the next Server.
 This creates the required audit chain.
 Server “B” is not listed as supporting Auditing.
-In a case where a Server does not support writing audit entries, the entire system may be considered as not supporting Auditing.
+In a case where a Server does not support writing audit entries, the entire system can be considered as not supporting Auditing.

 In the case of an aggregating Server that does not support Auditing, the Server would still be required to subscribe for Audit Events from the Servers it is aggregating.
 In this manner, Server “B” would be able to provide all of the Audit Events to Client “A”, including the event generated by Server “C” and Server “D”, even though it did not generate an Audit event.

-Figure 8 illustrates the case of a Client that submits a service request to an aggregating Server, and the aggregating service supports that service by submitting multiple service requests to its underlying Servers.
+Figure 10 illustrates the case of a Client that submits a service request to an aggregating Server, and the aggregating service supports that service by submitting multiple service requests to its underlying Servers.

 In the case of aggregating Servers, a Server would be required to subscribe for Audit Events from the Servers it is aggregating.
 In this manner, Server “B” would be able to provide all of the Audit Events to Client “A”, including the event generated by Server “C” and Server “D”.